hanabi/hanabi.github.io/docs/level-2.md

 </TabItem>
 <TabItem value="solution1">

 - The only legal move is for Alice to give a *5 Stall* to Donald (touching the purple 5).
-  There are no other legal Play or Save clues to give at this time.
+- There are no other legal *Play Clues* or *Save Clues* to give.
+And because a *5 Stall* is possible, Alice is not allowed to discard.

 </TabItem>
 </Tabs>